daannoordenbos/daannoordenbos.github.io/_posts/2022-07-31-Endgame-play-in-Amazons.md

 # Solving small Amazons chambers
 To start of we will define what a region and a chamber is:

-**Definition:** A region is a set of squares in the grid such that all squares have at least one neighbour in on of the 8 surrounding squares.
+**Definition:** A region is a set of squares in the grid such that all squares have at least one neighbour on one of the 8 surrounding squares.
 The size of a region is the amount of squares in the region.

 **Definition:** A chamber is a region with only amazons in it of one color.